lfkeitel/project-list/README.md

 project cd awesome-project
 ```

-It's a lot shorter, and less remembering.
+It's a lot shorter, and more memorable.

 ## Installing